Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 An environmental scan is the process of methodically gathering, analyzing, and interpreting data about external opportunities and threats.
 It’s a mechanism to collect relevant information about the outside world, your competitors, and your company itself.

-One of the most popular methods used to perform an environmental scan is the PESTEL analysis.
+One of the most popular methods our clients use to perform an environmental scan is the PESTEL analysis (sometimes known as PESTLE).
 This model is an external factor evaluation matrix that focuses on six spheres of data:

-After you complete a PESTEL analysis (sometimes known as PESTLE analysis), you’ll have a thorough environmental scan that identifies uncontrollable, external factors your organization should prepare for.
-It’s appropriate to have a plan of action for the items you think could actually occur and have a material impact on your business.
+After you complete a PESTEL analysis, you’ll have a thorough environmental scan that identifies uncontrollable, external factors your business should prepare for.
+It’s appropriate to have a plan of action for the items you think could actually occur and have a material impact on your organization.

 Conduct a brainstorming session with a group that includes those who have expert knowledge of the business and/or the world outside the business.